jamesbiv/ncurses-emscripten/README.md

 <pre>~$ tar -xzvf ncurses-6.1.tar.gz</pre>

 <p><b>Note:</b> Because this is a source tree level patch make sure the patch is in the directory before the installed directory.
-For example, if the directory for Ncurses is <em>/home/user/ncurses-6.1</em> then make sure the patch is located at <em>/home/user/ncurses-6.1_emscripten.patch</em>.</p>
+For example, if the directory for ncurses is <em>/home/user/ncurses-6.1</em> then make sure the patch is located at <em>/home/user/ncurses-6.1_emscripten.patch</em>.</p>

 <pre>~$ patch -p0 < ncurses-6.1_emscripten.patch</pre>